The Horse Chestnut Tree and Conkers: Facts and Uses

 The horse chestnut is a beautiful ornamental tree with attractive leaves and flowers.
-It produces prickly fruit capsules which each contain a glossy brown and nut-like seed.
+It produces prickly fruit capsules that contain a glossy brown and nut-like seed.
 The seed is known as a conker and has been used in a popular children's game since at least the mid-nineteenth century.
 The game gets its name from the seed and is known as conkers.

 The scientific name of the horse chestnut tree is Aesculus hippocastanum.
 Despite its common name, horse chestnut isn't closely related to true chestnut trees.
 It's native to Southeastern Europe but is grown in parks, landscaped areas, and gardens around the world.
 The conkers ripen in September and October.
 They aren't edible and are actually toxic in their intact form.
 They're safe to touch, though.
 An extract made from horse chestnut seeds or leaves may have medicinal benefits.

-There are horse chestnut trees growing in my neighbourhood in Canada.
+Horse chestnut trees grow in my neighbourhood in Canada.
 They are one of my favourite trees.
 The flowers are lovely to see in late spring and early summer and the conkers are fun to collect in autumn.

 Features of Horse Chestnut Trees